 Lead time: Lags recession - unemployment typically rises after recession begins

-Caveat: The level of unemployment (currently 4.1%) is less important than the direction and speed of change.
-A move from 3.5% to 4.1% in 18 months is the concern, not the absolute level.
+Caveat: The level of unemployment (currently 4.2%) is less important than the direction and speed of change.
+The concern is the direction of travel, not the absolute level.

 ICE BofA US High Yield Credit Spread